 This research refers to evaluating a final product by testing it with representative users.
 In this case, real users are asked to complete a list of tasks so that the researchers can see weak points or ill-timed interactions.
 If the same problem is valid for most users, designers will schedule updates to eliminate the issues.

-After your team has wrapped a launch, your designers may also suggest the end users answer a few questions.
+After your team has wrapped up a launch, your designers may also suggest the end users answer a few questions.
 For instance, surveys can include a set of design questions about a specific feature.
 Based on the users’ feedback, your team will plan further design improvements if needed.

 This research method also provides useful metrics for further enhancements by providing recordings of users while they interact with your mobile applications.
 This way, UX/UI designers can see how the users interact with the app first-hand and pinpoint potential stumbling blocks that need perfecting.